corndeladmin/tech-docs/src/js/string-split-join.md

 ## Join

 The opposite of splitting is joining.
-We specify a string to sandwhich between the items in an array, and the array is joined into a single string.
+We specify a string to sandwich between the items in an array, and the array is joined into a single string.

 ::: code-group